ddelong/ddelong.github.io/_posts/2005-02-08-the-patriots-are-officially-a-dynasty.md

 ---
 Hurrah for the Pats!
 I managed to survive the Superbowl party I went to.
 I even posted up [some pictures](http://godlikenerd.com/photos/superbowl05).
 No pictures of me, for those of you curious.

 At any rate, it was a great time and a pretty good game (from what I can remember).
-Now where&#8217;s Freddie Mitchell&#8217;s big mouth?
+Now where's Freddie Mitchell's big mouth?